Chapter 12.28

 C. All conveyances of the cemetery lots shall have the following restrictions placed on the conveyance:

 (Ord.
+270 Exh.
+A (part), 2020: Ord.
 76 §16(28), 1978)

 12.28.440 File of permits for burials and disinterments.

-The secretary of the board of trustees shall keep a numerical file of a copy of all the permits issued for burials and disinterments.
+The town clerk shall keep a numerical file of a copy of all the permits issued for burials and disinterments.
 (Ord.
+270 Exh.
+A (part), 2020: Ord.
 76 §16(30), 1978)

-12.28.450 Treasurer designated--Duties.
+12.28.450 Treasurer designated duties.

-B. The treasurer of the board of trustees shall receive all moneys which may be appropriated to, or in any manner come into control or possession of, the board.
-He or she shall pay all orders drawn on him or her by the board, and all such orders shall be signed by the president, and the secretary, or a board member.
+B. The finance director shall receive all funds which may be appropriated to, or in any manner come into control or possession of, the board.
+They shall pay all orders drawn on them by the board, or by the town, and all such orders shall be signed by the president, the secretary, or by the cemetery superintendent.
 (Ord.
+270 Exh.
+A (part), 2020: Ord.
 76 §16(31, 32), 1978)